elterminad0r/cipher_tools/text_interface_doc.md

 You can see that it also prints a line which in theory you should be able to paste straight back in.

+Technically, substitutions are also a *command*, which I'll get into more later.
+This is only important if you're interested in polyalphabetic ciphers.
+If this is the case, once you've specified the keyword length using `!s`, you can no longer make substitutions in this way - this is because there is no way to tell which of the subciphers you wish to target.
+To make a substitution in a certain interval, use "n!m" for some valid interval n, followed by the substitutions you wish to make.
+See documentation on `!m` for a little more detail.

 Now, back to commands - this program supports more actions than just substitutions (for one you have to be able to see what the substitutions do to the text).
 These actions take the form of "commands".
 A command will always start with an exclamation mark `!` character.

 The notation I use here and in the program help message is